Kedyi/Sentiment_analysis/README.md

 - Sentiment analysis

 ## RESULT
-I was successfully able to stream, analyze, visualize the data.
+Was successfully able to stream, analyze, visualize the data.
 After completing the aforementioned steps I was able to perform sentiment analysis successfully.

 ### References: